monpie3/adventOfCode2020/Day_9/README.md

 Your puzzle answer was `59341885`.

 Both parts of this puzzle are complete!
-They provide two gold stars:<span style="color: transparent;  text-shadow: 0 0 0 blue; ">⭐</span>⭐
+They provide two gold stars: 💙💛